stanleychan0507/UBC2023_CapstoneProject/README.md

 For first time setup, please install `Docker Desktop` on your system.

-Next, go to the root directory of the project which is the rosen folder.
+Next, open your terminal and navigate to the root directory of the project(rosen folder).
 Then, execute:

 ```console
 docker-compose build
 ```
 Note: For first time set up the process of building is quite slow

-When building is done execute:
+When set up is complete, execute:

 ```console
 docker-compose up